Enterprise Application Services (EAS) Change Management Policy

 - EAS is an IT service bureau that provides support to Departments in the form of software development, software installation, and consultation.

 - The word “change” applies to new software and modified software.

-- This Policy is applied to all administrative software that is maintained by AIS; this includes vendor-supplied software as well as AIS-developed software.
+- This Policy is applied to all administrative software that is maintained by EAS; this includes vendor-supplied software as well as EAS-developed software.

 - This Policy is applied to all types of software: reports, processes, forms, and Oracle scripts.

 Project Tracking System

 - The EAS Project Tracking System is a tool used by Departments and EAS to manage software changes.
 It defines the procedures for enforcing this Policy: project creation, software development, testing, project approval, and installation.

 - The Project Tracking system automatically notifies the person responsible for an action required to move the project to its next stage.

 - The Project Tracking System may be queried to view current project status.

 - EAS uses the Project Tracking System internally to manage vendor upgrades; see the section below, “Vendor Software Upgrades”.